skoville/webpack-hot-module-replacement/packages/@isomorphic-typescript/ts-monorepo/README.md

 ```

 The config represents a centralized place to store info about a typescript monorepo.
 Upon change detection, this tool will
-1. Validates the config and proceeds only if valid.
+1. Validate the config and proceed only if valid.
-1. Create package folder with package.json & tsconfig.json + other configs if not present
+1. Create package folder with package.json & tsconfig.json .
+TODO: support arbitrary configs
 1. Update existing configs if already present.
-1. Update tsconfig-terminal-references.json
+1. Update tsconfig-leaves.json, which is a json that resides in the root of the project and contains references to all leave projects (leaf projects are not a dependency of any other).
-1. Update lerna.json if necessary
+1. Update lerna.json
-1. Run `lerna bootstrap` to setup correct linkages between packages
+1. Run `lerna bootstrap` to setup correct linkages between packages and install added dependencies
-1. Restart a `tsc -b --watch` process w/ tsconfig-terminal-references.json as input
+1. Restart a `tsc -b --watch --version` process that builds all packages in the tsconfig-leaves.json, therefore building all the packages.

-The generated tsconfig.jsons and package.jsons from this tool are deep merges of the baseConfig object and config object of individual project, with 2 major
+The generated tsconfig.json and package.json files from this tool in each package directory are deep merges of the baseConfig object and config object of individual project, with 2 major
-sets of exceptions:
+sets of exceptions to this rule:
-1. the behavior of merging "package.json" "dependencies", "devDependencies", "peerDependencies" is not exactly an array merge.
+1. the behavior of merging "package.json" files' "dependencies", "devDependencies", "peerDependencies" fields is not exactly an array merge.
 Instead,
-the latest versions of the packages listed are always used, unless the package name is one of those in the monorepo, in which case the lerna version is used.
+the latest versions of the packages listed are always used (fetched from npm), unless the package name is from the monorepo, in which case the lerna version is used.
-1. The tsconfig.json files generated also contain references that point to dependency projects' relative paths
+1. The tsconfig.json files generated =contain references that point to dependency projects' relative paths and contain mandatory

 This tool is very opinionated in how a monorepo is managed.
 1. TypeScript build watch is used.